MichaelCrawley1/metallicaTourProject/README.md

 ## Description

-This was a project I was challenged to do from my time at university in 2020.
+This was a project I was challenged to do from my time at university in 2018-20.
 The challenge was to take a subject you love (music here) and make a CRUD web application out of it using the core internet languages of HTML5 CSS3 Javascript, PHP and MySql.

 Now the project was not a challenge on the aesthetic side of the UI.
 So to ameliorate that time consuming task the student was allowed to take two designs and looks of an already successful music sites and do a hybrid of the two.
-In this example I took the design of the music band ZZtop website (https://www.zztop.com/) and instead of using ZZtop for the content I fused the design of ZZtop'z site with the content of the Metallica site (https://www.metallica.com/)
+In this example I took the design of the music band ZZtop website (https://www.zztop.com/) and fused the site with content of the Metallica site (https://www.metallica.com/)

-Subsequently, the project also didn't need to be responsive, it could have a fixed width of the desktop sized screen we used in university (1980px).
+Subsequently, the project didn't need to be responsive, it could have a fixed width of the desktop sized screen we used in university (1980px).
 Rather it was a test of the dynamism of a web site.
 Could you, as an aspiring web developer build an admin system to enable someone who is not web developer literate to update the site, change the site images or delete the site's content when they want?

 Turns out I could.
 I passed the module although it could have been better.
 The main challenge I found at the time was use of sessions to keep the data from the database following the architecture of the site and the header redirections for form validation errors.